ARUP-RI/dinoflow/README.md

     torchrun --standalone --nnodes=1 --nproc-per-node=2  src/dinoflow/dino.py /path/to/conf.yaml ...

 The `run_scripts/run_train.sh` script for an example of how to run dinoflow to train a new model.
-T

 Training configuration is specified through a configuration yaml - see `conf.yaml` for an example.